YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Methods

 \section{Methods}

 The overall methodology of this study is summarized in Figure \ref{fig:Method1}.
-In this study, RGB images were collected using a robotic system, as depicted in Figure \ref{fig:Method1}.
-This figure comprehensively illustrates the workflow, encompassing data collection, preprocessing, and the deployment of deep learning models for pose estimation.
-The images obtained were manually annotated through extensive human labor, which involved the precise delineation of bounding boxes and pose lines on immature green fruits, crucial for the subsequent model training phase.
-These annotated datasets were employed to train various configurations of the YOLO11 and YOLOv8 models, with the comparative performance analysis of each configuration presented in the middle part of Figure \ref{fig:Method1}.
-The aim was to ascertain the most efficacious model configuration based on precision and inference speed for applications in robotic agricultural settings.
-The optimal model configuration was subsequently utilized for the transformation of RGB images into RGB-D point clouds.
-This transformation was facilitated by two advanced vision transformers: the Dense Prediction Transformer (DPT) and Depth Anything V2.
-The conversion from RGB to RGB-D data was critical for the validation process, detailed on the right side of Figure \ref{fig:Method1}.
-The estimated poses derived from the YOLO11 model were validated against actual field measurements obtained using a digital caliper.
-This validation process involved measuring the major axis length of each fruitlet in the RGB-D point clouds and comparing these measurements with the corresponding field data to ensure the accuracy and reliability of the pose estimations.
+As show in the figure, the workflow consists of data collection, pre-processing, and the deployment of deep learning models for pose estimation.
+A dataset consisting of RGB and Depth images was collected from a commercial apple orchard using a robotic platform.
+The images obtained were manually annotated, which involved precise delineation of bounding boxes and estimation of pose lines on immature green fruits, crucial for the subsequent model training phase.
+These annotated datasets were employed to train various configurations of the YOLO11 and YOLOv8 models for comparative assessment of their performances.
+The goal of this step was to identify the most effective model configuration for fruitlet pose estimation based on the precision and inference speed achieved.
+The optimal model identified from this comparative assessment was then used to transform RGB images into RGB-D point clouds.
+This process to generate 3D point clouds utilized monocular images and two state-of-the-art Vision Transformers: Depth Anything and Dense Prediction Transformer.
+These tools mapped the RGB properties of the images to simulate depth, creating depth-enhanced RGB-D data necessary for accurate 3D representation and enhanced pose estimation.
+The conversion from RGB to RGB-D data was also critical for the validation process as depicted in the right side of Figure \ref{fig:Method1}.
+The poses estimated by the YOLO11 model were validated against actual field measurements obtained using a digital caliper.
+This validation process involved estimating the major axis length of each fruitlet in the RGB-D point clouds and comparing these measurements with the corresponding field measurements to ensure the accuracy and reliability of the pose estimation models.
+In the following several sub-sections, these steps of the research methodology, including "Data Acquisition", "Model Training" and "Field Validation" will be described in more details.

-The methodologies employed in this study are detailed in the following five sections.
-Initially, the Data Acquisition section discusses how images were collected.
-This is followed by an overview and training of the YOLO11 models, as described in the YOLO11 Overview and Model Training section.
-The performance of these models is then evaluated in the Detection and Pose Estimation Performance Evaluation section.
-Subsequently, the Vision Transformers for RGB to RGB-D Mapping section is divided into two subsections: Depth Prediction Transformer (DPT) and Depth Anything V2.
-Finally, the Pose Validation in a 3D Environment section details how the accuracy of our pose estimates was assessed against actual measurements.